User identifier

 In Unix-like operating systems, a user identifier (often abbreviated to user ID or UID) is a value used to identify a user.
 The UID, along with the group identifier (GID) and other access control criteria, is used to determine which system resources a user can access.
 The password file maps textual user names to UIDs.
 UIDs are stored in the inodes of the Unix file system, running processes, tar archives, and the now-obsolete Network Information Service.
-In POSIX-compliant environments, the shell command id gives the current user's UID, as well as more information such as the user name, primary user group and group identifier (GID).
+In POSIX-compliant environments, the shell command id gives the current user's UID, as well as more information such as the user name and the primary and supplementary group identifiers (GIDs) and group names.

 Process attributes

 The POSIX standard introduced three different UID fields into the process descriptor table, to allow privileged processes to take on different roles dynamically:

 Effective user ID

 The effective UID (euid) of a process is used for most access checks.
 It is also used as the owner for files created by that process.
-The effective GID (egid) of a process also affects access control and may also affect file creation, depending on the semantics of the specific kernel implementation in use and possibly the mount options used.
-According to BSD Unix semantics, the group ownership given to a newly created file is unconditionally inherited from the group ownership of the directory in which it is created.
-According to AT&T UNIX System V semantics (also adopted by Linux variants), a newly created file is normally given the group ownership specified by the egid of the process that creates the file.
-Most filesystems implement a method to select whether BSD or AT&T semantics should be used regarding group ownership of a newly created file; BSD semantics are selected for specific directories when the S_ISGID (s-gid) permission is set.